BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Managing dopamine?**

+My biggest distraction at the moment is YouTube videos.
+I’ve got much better, but I still lose the odd hour to inane content that adds little to my life.
+A good example was one yesterday with the alluring title “how to make doing hard things irresistible ”.

+It was rather long winded and the conclusion was rather disappointing.
+We wake up with a big store of dopamine, and we steadily deplete it during the day.
+You could have substituted the word energy for dopamine and the conclusion would’ve been much the same.
+Basically, start with the most important stuff and get it done before you tire out.
+But dismissive as I am of the content of the video, it is a good point.

+When I thought about it, it occurred to me that I do tend to schedule things I enjoy doing first thing in the morning rather than things that required doing or things that require a lot of brain power.
+This this is a bit perverse.
+The thing that most drags me down during a typical day is the nagging feeling that there are things that need to be done that I haven’t got done yet.

+I do have a strategy for dealing with this.
+I have a Page with all these things that I no demand my attention.
+I date these lists.
+I had a look and realised I hadn’t updated it in several days.
+I really need to make sure that I update it at least daily and spend some serious time early in the day to clearing it.
+So that’s what I shall do now.

 #### **Getting away from infinite to-do list**

 I have been using my A5 paper organiser a lot over the last month.
 I am finding it a refreshing alternative to electronic options for a lot of things.
 This basically boils down to the fact that you can only get so much information onto a sheet of paper.
 This is a great way of avoiding information overload.
 The other big advantage of pieces of paper is that they don’t disappear and you can’t forget about them.